anandvamsi/MLOPS/MLOPS.md

 Both the deployment and training phase will Automated with CI/CD MLOPS is all  practices that is seamless handoff between Data Scientist and ML engineer

+Teams collabrate to build,automate,etst and monitor the machine learning pipelines more like Devops Project.

 ## Goal of MLOPS
 - Faster Experimentation and model deployment